ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: : Mining Queries and Rubrics from Academic Surveys

 \subsection{Dataset statistics and splits}

-\dataset is partitioned as train ($\mathcal{D}_\text{train}$), validation (\dataval), and test (\datatest) splits. \datatest (3.7K queries) ensures broad domain coverage by sampling 50 queries from each field with $\geq$~50 queries (\statfields of 94 fields), so that each field is sufficiently represented. \dataval (703 queries) samples up to 10 queries from fields with left over queries (74 of \statfields fields), and $\mathcal{D}_\text{train}$ is made up by the remaining 16.9K queries, which are for supporting the community in developing and tuning research systems.
+We create train ($\mathcal{D}_\text{train}$), validation (\dataval), and test (\datatest) splits. \datatest (3.7K queries) samples 50 queries from each field with $\geq$~50 queries (\statfields of 94 fields), so that each field is sufficiently represented. \dataval (703 queries) samples up to 10 queries from remaining fields (74 of \statfields), and $\mathcal{D}_\text{train}$ is made up by the remaining 16.9K queries, which are for supporting the community in developing and tuning research systems.